CallMeHein/Auto-Western-Highway/README.md

 - Run the debugger (Run > Debug)
 - Run the script in-game
 - It will now break on any set breakpoints

+## TODOs

+- separate terminal window to log this script's decisions.
+The in-game chat is currently useless because of the flood of Baritone's logs.
+  - allow the user to write commands which will be executed in the in-game chat?
+Depending on client/active modules, you may not have full control over the in-game chat.
+- no longer depend on #goto and #build with relative coordinates.
+Instead, keep track of the latest highway coordinates and work with those.
+Should reduce Baritone getting stuck